fishfolk/jumpy/src/networking.md

 ## Matchmaking

-In order to establish the peer connections we use a matchmaking server implemented in the [`jumpy_matchmaker`] crate.
+In order to establish the peer connections we use a matchmaking server implemented in the [`bones_matchmaker`] crate.
 This server binds one UDP port and listens for client connections.
 Because QUIC supports mutliplexing connections, we are able to handle any number of clients on a single UDP port.